tdt/core/strategies/README.md

 ### additional create parameters

-* port     : The port number to connect to. (not for SQLite based DB resources.)
+* port     : The port number to connect to.
+Currently if no port is provided, the default port will be accessed.
 * PK : The primary key of an entry.
 This must be the name of an existing column name in the tabular resource.